ThySeven/MiniProjekt-2/README.md

    `docker compose -f docker-compose-team{id}.yml up -d`

 4. **???**
-   Follow any additional, project-specific steps required here.
+   ???.

 5. **Profit**
    With everything set up, it's time to see your project come to life and enjoy the fruits of your labor!

 Thank you for joining us on this exciting journey.
-Should you have any questions or need further assistance, feel free to reach out or check out our [GitHub issues](https://github.com/ThySeven/DeliveryService/issues) section for support.
+Should you have any questions or need further assistance, feel free to reach out or check out our [GitHub issues](https://github.com/ThySeven/Miniprojekt-2/issues) section for support.

 Happy coding! 🎉